saasbook/courseware/flipped-demos/ch07-bdd-cucumber/README.md

 We can show two different ways to do this.
 The simple way is to look at the text of the page and use a regex to match two names such that one is before the other.
-The more sophisticated way, which might be needed to do more complex tests, is to use XPath.
+The more sophisticated way, which might be needed to do more complex tests, is to use CSS selectors and verify their ordering.

-* On a scratch branch, use `rails new` to create the app, or use the canned version on master branch.
-Immediately do `git init` to set it up as a repo: this is a best practice!
+* On a scratch branch, use `rails new cucumber-demo --minimal` to create the app, or use the canned version on master branch.

 * Make sure the Gemfile includes these lines in the test group:
 ```